amiralisam/ssh-to-linux-virtual-machine/ssh-to-linux-virtual-machine.md

 # Virtual Machines Init Setups

 ## VirtualBox Setting
-1) Add a `Host-only Adapter` network as second adapter. (first one use for internet access)
+1) Add a `Host-only Adapter` network as second adapter. (first one used for internet access)
 2) In `Adapter 1` add a new `Port Forwarding`

     | Name | Protocol | Host Port | Guest Port |